Day One – Arrival in Lima

 Your holiday in South America will begin today with your arrival in Peru.
 We will meet you at the airport in Lima and drive you to your hotel in the stylish Miraflores area of the city for you to check in.
 Depending on your arrival time, you may just want to rest, but if you’re feeling up to it then we’d highly recommend taking a walk around the lovely Parque Kennedy and perhaps to one of our recommended restaurants to sample some of Lima’s world-famous cuisine.

-- If you would prefer us to arrange a city tour of Lima for you, then just ask us for more information.
+- If you'd like to make time for a tour of Lima, then we could easily add on an extra day here.
 There are a range of tours from walking or cycling around the colonial city, to gastronomic tours and cooking classes!

-Day Three – Travel to Cusco: the Ancient Inca Capital
+Day Two – Travel to Cusco: the Ancient Inca Capital

 This morning we will take you back to the airport for a short flight up to Cusco, which was formerly the capital of the Incas.
 We take you to your hotel and then we have left the rest of the afternoon free for you to explore.
 Your hotel is centrally-located so although you will still be getting used to the altitude, you are perfectly placed to wander around this unique city, where Spanish colonial buildings stand right next to ancient Inca structures.
 In the evening it's worth trying out one of the restaurants around the buzzing Plaza de Armas as Cusco has some of the best food and nightlife in South America.
 (Breakfast included)